-This happens because beginners have difficulties understanding the scope of work, responsibilities and roles of themselves in a project.
+This happens because beginners have difficulties understanding the scope of work, responsibilities, and roles of themselves in a project.
 In fact, this is not some newbie problem.
-A lot of managers/ leads/ coordinators also find some role an issue due to lack of clarity.
+A lot of managers/ leads/ coordinators also find some roles an issue due to the lack of clarity.
 Can all Senior Testers want the responsibility of being a QA Lead?
 Do they have the proper qualification to become one?

-If you are looking for a QA Lead job, or looking for a QA leader, this article is just what you need to truly understand the nature of it, what to expect and how to deal your salary.
+If you are looking for a QA Lead job, or looking for a QA leader, this article is just what you need to truly understand the nature of it, what to expect, and how to deal salary.

 QA Leader Job Description

-QA Lead is the one to establish metrics, guide the whole team members and manage outside resources, not to mention develop test programs.
-You can use this QA Leader Job Description as a guide to evaluate your next hire, or check for your promotion.
+QA Lead is the one to establish metrics, guide the whole team members, and manage outside resources, not to mention developing test programs.
+You can use this QA Leader Job Description as a guide to evaluate your next hire or check for your promotion.